Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 - It can sometimes happen that all of the item names do appear properly, but `descriptions` is just an empty array.
 - It can also sometimes happen that all of the item names do appear properly and `descriptions` is filled with entries, but some items will just be missing from `descriptions` for no apparent reason.

-These sorts of bugs are likely caused by Steam servers being down, and will eventually go away on their own.
+These sorts of bugs are likely caused by Steam servers being down, and will eventually go away on their own if you refresh the page.

+There's at least one instance where this type of error will never go away by reloading the page:

+- Most events involving Steam Gems on or before December 12, 2014 will appear as "Unknown Asset" in place of the gems, and will have no `descriptions` entry.
+This is likely due to a gem duplication exploit and the resulting rollbacks.

 > The BoosterManager plugin does not detect these bugs.
 You can tell the plugin to refresh the page by sending back `cursor` and `page` in the `next_cursor` and `next_page` response parameters respectively.